|Loc:South coast Santa Rosa||Lat: N33-54.2||Long: W120-06.07||Last visit: Sept 2017|

 Go to Santa Rosa Island for general information including history, topography, flora and fauna of Santa Rosa and an excellent slide show on the Channel Islands National Park website.
 Getting ashore at Johnsons Lee could be difficult as the most convenient beach was full of elephant seals.

 None that aren’t charted or visible.
+Well, other than elephant seals.

 If you have new or amplifying information concerning this anchorage or the surrounding area, please contact Captain Dan.